The Basics: Overview

 How does birth control work?

 It depends on the type of birth control you use.
-Here are some of the most common methods of birth control.
+Different methods of birth control work in different ways.

 - Copper IUD – This releases a small amount of copper to prevent sperm from fertilizing an egg.
-It can last for 5 to 10 years.
+It can last for up to 10 years.

-- Hormonal IUD – This releases a small amount of hormone to prevent pregnancy.
-It’s sometimes called an intrauterine system (IUS).
-Hormonal IUDs can last for up to 5 years.
+- Hormonal IUD – Hormonal IUDs release a small amount of hormone to prevent pregnancy.
+There are 3 different types of hormonal IUDs.
+One kind can last for up to 5 years.
+The other kinds can last for up to 3 years.

 An IUD is very effective at preventing pregnancy.
-A woman and her partner shouldn’t be able to feel the IUD when it’s in place.
+You don't feel the IUD when it’s in place – and there's nothing to do or remember.

 These methods work by preventing a woman’s ovaries from releasing an egg each month.
 They also cause other changes that make it more difficult to get pregnant.